 Know What You Need Covered by Insurance

 Before you go to an insurance broker you need to make sure that you have a clear idea of what needs insurance coverage in your life.
 Your home and vehicle are major items that will need coverage; even if you don’t own your home and renting, you can protect yourself with renter’s insurance.
 You may also want to consider insurance for your RV, boat, snowmobiles, or ATV’s if you own them.
-Your insurance broker may also be able to find options for health and life insurance.
+Your insurance broker may also be able to find options for health and life insurance in San Antonio.
 This is extremely important as well to protect you and your family in case of medical emergencies or an accident.
 Make sure that the insurance broker you select is able to negotiate a policy for all of the things you need insured.

 Ensure That Your Insurance Broker is Accredited